HewlettPackard/oneview-golang/README.md

 HPE OneView makes it simple to deploy and manage today’s complex hybrid cloud infrastructure.
 HPE OneView can help you transform your data center to software-defined, and it supports HPE’s broad portfolio of servers, storage, and networking solutions, ensuring the simple and automated management of your hybrid infrastructure.
 Software-defined intelligence enables a template-driven approach for deploying, provisioning, updating, and integrating compute, storage, and networking infrastructure.

 The HPE OneView Go SDK provides library to easily interact with HPE OneView and HPE Image Streamer REST APIs.
-The HPE OneView Ruby SDK enables developers to easily build integrations and scalable solutions with HPE OneView and HPE Image Streamer.
+The HPE OneView Go SDK enables developers to easily build integrations and scalable solutions with HPE OneView and HPE Image Streamer.

 You can find the latest supported HPE OneView Go SDK [here](https://github.com/HewlettPackard/oneview-golang/releases/latest)